-Trekking to Everest Base Camp in Winter is challenging with freezing temperatures.
-Winter months are December, January, and February in Nepal, so these months have the least number of mountain visitors.
-Check the brief about the weather and temperature conditions in the Winter months below about visiting the EBC.
+Trekking to Everest Base Camp in winter is challenging with freezing temperatures.
+The winter months are December, January, and February in Nepal, so these months have the least number of mountain visitors.
+Check out the brief below about the weather and temperature conditions in these months when hiking there below:

 Everest Base Camp Trek in December

 December leaves autumn behind and welcomes winter.
-It snows frequently and will be extremely cold this month.
-So not many trekkers dare to trek to the Everest base camp in December and ask about the weather and temperature like [Is it possible to Trek to Everest Base Camp in December?]
+It snows frequently, and it will be extremely cold this month.
+So not many trekkers dare to Trek to Everest Base Camp at this time.

 Benefits of the Everest Base Camp Tour in December

-December is the end of the primary trekking season, so fewer trekkers are on the trail.
-The region will be quiet, so you can freely enjoy your time in the mountain if you do not like noise and crowds during the Everest base camp tour.
+December is the end of the Primary Trekking season, so Fewer Trekkers are on the trail.
+The region will be quiet, so you can freely enjoy your time in the mountains if you do not like noise and Crowds during the Everest Base Camp Tour.

-The wild animals come close to the walking trail because of peace environment and cold temperature inside the forest.
-In December, you will see Himalayan Thar, Musk deer, Himalayan Monal, and many more wild animals around the walking trail to the base camp.
+The wild animals come close to the walking trail because of the peaceful environment and the cold temperature inside the forest.
+In December, you will see Himalayan Thar, Musk deer, Himalayan Monal, and many more wild animals around the walking trail to the Base Camp.

 Fewer Chances of Lukla Flight Cancellation

-Except for early morning, it will be long-distance visibility for operating Lukla flights from Kathmandu.
-You can get a regular secluded flight to Lukla in December.
+Except for early morning, there will be long-distance visibility for operating Lukla Flights from Kathmandu.
+You can get a regular, secluded Flight to Lukla in December.
 If you get your flight at the right time, you save time and can enjoy the trip without any ado.

-If the Lukla flight is delayed or canceled, you need to fly on a helicopter with an extra charge, but there is less possibility of the flight cancellation in December.
-So you can save that amount if you trek to the Everest base camp in December.
+If the Lukla Flight is delayed or canceled, you need to fly on a helicopter with an extra charge, but there is less possibility of a Flight Cancellation in December.
+So you can save that amount if you Trek to Everest Base Camp in December.

 Clear Weather and Bright Sceneries